 If an SBE Cannot Be Reached

 In the event an SBE firm fails to confirm the information contained in the SBE Affirmation Form within five days of bid opening, the Apparent Low Bidder shall submit a Request for Consent to Terminate/Reduce an SBE Commitment, as set forth herein.

 The Request for Consent to Terminate/Reduce an SBE Commitment form shall be submitted within five days after bid opening in order for the Apparent Low Bidder to still be considered for contract award.
 The Apparent Low Bidder shall include as its reason for termination the SBE firm’s failure to provide a timely affirmation and should include all efforts the Apparent Low Bidder made to obtain the affirmation from the SBE firm and shall attach proof of these efforts.
 If the Apparent Low Bidder intends to replace the SBE Firm, it shall include the replacement firm’s information on the form.

+If upon expiration at midnight of the fifth day, a SBE fails to complete the affirmation process, the Apparent Low Bidder shall be provided an extension until 5:00pm the next business day to complete the Request for Consent to Terminate/Reduce an SBE Commitment form and provide any additional SBE affirmations to fulfill the SBE goal.

-In the event the Apparent Low Bidder is unable to affirm an SBE firm included in its original SBE Utilization Plan at bid submission, and it results in a contract goal shortfall, Good Faith Efforts (GFEs) must be submitted by the fifth day after bid opening.
+In the event the Apparent Low Bidder is unable to affirm an SBE firm included in its original SBE Utilization Plan at bid submission, and it results in a contract goal shortfall, Good Faith Efforts (GFEs) must be submitted by the fifth day after bid opening (or until 5:00pm the next business day if an extension is granted as noted in the paragraph above for a SBE failing to complete the affirmation process).
 All GFE documentation submitted for consideration should demonstrate the efforts the Bidder made prior to the time of bid submission to secure sufficient SBE participation on the project to meet the SBE contract goal, although the Bidder was unable to do so.
 An SBE firm’s failure to timely confirm information contained in the SBE Affirmation Form will be considered as good cause to terminate the SBE firm and will also be considered a part of the Apparent Low Bidder’s Good Faith Efforts in meeting the contract goal.

 SBE Bidders